wschreyer/PENTrack/README.md

 ### CGAL

 The [Computational Geometry Algorithms Library](http://www.cgal.org/) is used to detect collisions of particle tracks with the experiment geometry defined by triangle meshes using AABB trees.
 Some Linux distributions (e.g. Ubuntu, Debian) include the libcgal-dev package, for all others, it has to be downloaded and installed manually from the website.
-In the latter case, you may have to adjust the CGAL_INCLUDE and CGAL_LIB paths in the Makefile.
+In the latter case, you may have to adjust the CGAL_INCLUDE, CGAL_LIB and CGAL_SHAREDLIB paths in the Makefile.

 Only v4.1-v4.2 have been tested, v4.3 is not supported yet.

+### muparser

+[muparser](http://muparser.beltoforion.de/) is a fast formula parser and is used to interpret energy distributions etc. given by the user in particle.in
+Most Linux distributions include libmuparser-dev or muparser-devel packages.
+It can also be downloaded and installed manually from the website.
+In that case you may have to adjust the MUPARSER_INCLUDE, MUPARSER_LIB and MUPARSER_SHAREDLIB paths in the Makefile.

+Only v2.2.3 has been tested so far.

 ### libtricubic